hagemt/node-cisco-webex-tools/Documentation/README.md

 # ciscospark-tools

 Refer to the main README.md for now.
 Supplimental documentation goes in this folder.

-The `man` subdirectory contains compiled manual pages.
+Bonus: check out `spark.army.chainsaw.bash`, and consider adding it to your `~/.bashrc`, or similar.

+The assumed shell is `bash` (but should be cross-compatible) with required commands: `base64`, `curl` and `jq`.

 ## Scripts API